Question - What is the Importance of the Aerobic System

 Now this is where the aerobic system is most important.
 As we said the aerobic system provides energy.
 But its main function in a short event is to utilize the metabolites from the anaerobic system, using them as fuel.
 This allows for use of the anaerobic system at a higher level and for a longer time.
 The anaerobic system is what will win short races.
 So the bigger the aerobic capacity, the more the speed systems can be used for shorter races.
 One way of looking at this is that the aerobic system is the gatekeeper that decides how much of the anaerobic system can be used.

-A good explanation of this is provided by Xeno Muller, Olympic and World Champion (single rowing sculls).
+A good explanation of this was provided to us by Xeno Muller, Olympic and World Champion (single rowing sculls).
 He likens the aerobic system to a vacuum sucking up all the bad metabolites so that the anaerobic system can be used longer and harder.
-Here is a video of Xeno discussing lactate testing and the value of aerobic capacity in rowing.
-Notice his emphasis on the necessity to utilize the anaerobic system at high levels in order to do well.
+He emphasized the necessity to utilize the anaerobic system at high levels in order to do well.
 It is what wins races but also leaves the athlete extremely wiped out.